mtgjson/mtgjson-website/docs/data-models/identifiers/README.md

 # Identifiers

-The Identifiers data model describes a list of ID's associated to a card.
+The Identifiers data model describes a list of identifiers associated to a card.

 **Parent model:** [Card](../card/)
 **Parent property:** `identifiers`